hm-green-it-lab/ase26/README.md

 - `remote_dir`: /home/jmeter/output/         # <— used for .jtl and .log (timestamped)
 - `bin_path`: /home/jmeter/apache-jmeter-5.6.3/bin/jmeter.sh

-The Jmeter load test script for the experiments can be downloaded here: https://github.com/RETIT/opentelemetry-javaagent-extension/blob/v0.0.18-alpha/examples/spring-rest-service/src/test/resources/jmeter_testplan.jmx and can be placed on the JMeter load driver in the same directory as the JMeter binary.
+The Jmeter load test script for the experiments is included in this repository at [`EXPERIMENT_AUTOMATION/setup/jmeter_testplan.jmx`](./EXPERIMENT_AUTOMATION/setup/jmeter_testplan.jmx) (originally from https://github.com/RETIT/opentelemetry-javaagent-extension/blob/v0.0.18-alpha/examples/spring-rest-service/src/test/resources/jmeter_testplan.jmx) and can be placed on the JMeter load driver in the same directory as the JMeter binary.
 It is important to ensure that the load test script location is correctly specified in the `test_plan` attribute of the [`jmeter`](./EXPERIMENT_AUTOMATION/configuration/spring_docker_jmeter.yml) configuration:

 - `test_plan`: /home/jmeter/jmeter_testplan.jmx